tq-systems/meta-tq/meta-tq/doc/README.TQMa93xx.md

   or using remoteproc is not supported by `ethosu` driver.
 The driver is not working with `linux-imx-tq` based on NXP `lf-6.6.52-2.2.0` release.
 Switching back to old release is posible with following changes in `linux-imx-tq_6.6.bb` recipe.
-* Watchdog is not enabled by default

 ```
 KBRANCH:tqma93xx = "TQMa-fslc-6.6-2.0.x-imx"
 SRCREV:tqma93xx = "6d8a66ee71659362646d93f2752354858c04f205"
 LINUX_VERSION:tqma93xx = "${LINUX_RELEASE}.23"
 ```
+* Watchdog is not enabled by default
+* on MBa93xxLA-MINI the QSPI pins are used for SDIO
+  If a module with QSPI is required, a specially adapted mainboard devicetree must be created.

 ## MBa91 differences